byanthny/Athena/README.md

 # Athena
 Mobile first oriented web framework.
+Aimed at creating modern design easily. idk Fun project for fun.

-Fun project for fun.
+---
 ### File Structure
 **dist** [minifed versions of all compiled files].
 **src** [all source files for javascript and less].